-Florida's economy became more diverse after WWII.
+Florida's economy became more diverse after World War II.
 Growth in tourism, agriculture, and other industries created jobs and opportunities, causing businesses and corporations to move to the state.
 The space industry brought people, technology, research, and media attention.
 Over time, legislation, education, transportation, health care, and the economy have kept pace with the needs of a dynamic and diverse population.
 Today, Florida's citizens share a rich and varied heritage that is seen in every part of daily life.

 Why is Florida known as the Sunshine State?
-Find the Florida symbols and go to www.christopherstill.com/mural_a_new_age.htm to learn about them.
+Find the Florida symbols and go to christopherstill.com/fl-house-of-reps and click on this mural to be directed to a link with information about these symbols.